oniwebdesigner/online-store/README.md

 # online-store
-shopoping store online with Html, Css and js
+Online shooping store with Html, Css and js